Asian Boss: History

-In 2022, Taiwan News reported on accusations that Asian Boss attempted to pre-screen street interviewees in Ximending, Taipei for Kuomintang viewpoints after obtaining interviews from the perspective of the Democratic Progressive Party.
+In January 2022, Taiwan News reported on the accusations by Taiwanese video producer Christopher K. Young that Asian Boss attempted to pre-screen street interviewees in Ximending, Taipei for Kuomintang viewpoints after obtaining interviews from the perspective of the Democratic Progressive Party.

+In September 2022, the Asian Boss video titled "Interview with a North Korean Spy" was nominated for Best Asian Documentary at the Asia Contents Awards in South Korea.